EugenioBarbieriViale/game-of-life/README.md

 $ ./main
 ```
 You can choose the alive cells of the first generation by clicking on them.
 Press "space" to start/stop.
 Press "c" to clear.
 Press "r" to initialize live cells randomly.

-The other program is a minimalistic version that initializes the first generation randomly.